Common Types of Evaporation Sources

 Notably, the alumina coating on a basket (RDM-WBAO) forms what is essentially an internal heated crucible.
 With the tungsten filament embedded between the alumina, it provides an effective way to evaporate corrosive materials such as gold.

-The alumina also provides good thermal insulation properties, which help to maintain a stable temperature in the crucible during the deposition process.
+The alumina also provides good thermal properties, which helps maintain stable temperatures in the crucible during the deposition process.
 This helps to promote uniform deposition of the material being deposited.

 RD Mathis Company specializes in the design, manufacturing and distribution of high-quality vacuum components and thin film deposition equipment.
-We also provide custom design and manufacturing services to meet specific customer requirements.
 Our technical support and consulting services has helped many customers optimize their vacuum processes and achieve their goals.

-Contact us for more information or view all of our evaporation sources.
+Custom design and manufacturing services to meet specific customer requirements are available.
+Contact us for more information or view all of our evaporation sources